Atlantis-Ecosystem-Model/shinyrAtlantis/readme.md

 `sh.forcings`
 -------------------------------

 **sh.forcings**: A shiny application for exploring the forcings data (time-series of salt and temperature).
-Code is located in file `shfrc.R`.
+Code is located in file `shforce.R`.

 ``` r
 library(shinyrAtlantis)